Harrison Hot Springs: Attractions

 Aside from its titular springs, Harrison Hot Springs also has the Ranger Station Public Art Gallery, a marina with jet boat tours of the lake available, a nine-hole golf course, and is the closest access point to Sasquatch Provincial Park.
 In July, Harrison Hot Springs hosts the Harrison Festival of the Arts, a ten-day celebration of world music and art.
 The annual festival features free outdoor beach concerts, ticketed evening performances, a children's day, visual art exhibits, various workshops, and two-weekend art markets.
 The festival also presents ten to twelve professional performing arts events between September and May each year.

 Bigfoot

 Due to the fact that there have been many sightings of Bigfoot in the Fraser Valley near Harrison Hot Springs, the village has embraced the image of the creature.
 The official town mascot, appearing on signs and plush toys, is "Hot Springs Harry", a sasquatch; there are also several bigfoot sculptures throughout the village.
 The village has several gift shops that sell sasquatch-themed souvenirs, as well as a sasquatch museum.

 Government

 The Corporation of the Village of Harrison Hot Springs was incorporated as a municipality in 1949 under the initiative of Colonel Andy Naismith (ret).
 It has a mayor and four councillors.

-Harrison Hot Springs is part of the Chilliwack-Hope provincial electoral district.
+Harrison Hot Springs is part of the Fraser-Nicola provincial electoral district, following electoral redistribution that took effect with the 2024 British Columbia general election.
 Federally, Harrison Hot Springs is in the Mission-Matsqui-Fraser Canyon riding.